pierocaceres/battle_of_the_ships/README.md

     - Note: Each ship must be on a different sqaure.
 2. The computer will follow by placing their ships and displaying the board.
 3. Players will take turns sinking each other ship by slecting the opponents board.
-    - If the user hits the computers ship, the square will turn green.
+    - If you hit the computers ship, the square will turn green.
-    - If the computer hits the users ship, the square will turn red.
+    - If the computer hits your ship, the square will turn red.
     - If either players misses, the square will turn grey.
 4. The first to sink the opponents 5 ships wins the round.
 You can either *Play Agin* or *Reset Game*